SeanYeatts/SolidWrap/README.rst

 .. code:: sh

-  py -m pip install DIRECTORY\
+  py -m pip install DIRECTORY\dist\solidwrap-0.0.1.tar.gz

 ``DIRECTORY`` should be the complete filepath to the folder where you saved the SolidWrap module contents.